ankitbko/ankitbko.github.io/_drafts/migrating-legacy-application-to-cloud.md

 }
 ```

 We will need to migrate the data contracts from existing application which were used return the result from WCF.
 Since they are just POCO classes just copy pasting them would work.
 They are present in DTO folder in `GH.Northwind.Business.Interfaces`.
 We move them to a new folder called Models in our ASP.NET Core Web API project.
-Remove all the `DataContract` and `DataMemeber` attributes as we no longer need them.
+Remove all the `DataContract` and `DataMember` attributes as we no longer need them.

 We create a `Get` action method that returns `Task<ActionResult<IEnumerable<CustomerDto>>>` and call our repository from there.